Utugok/skyhook-location-android/README.md

 ### Periodic location

-The periodic location request provides an ongoing location determination method: [getPeriodicLocation](https://skyhookwireless.github.io/skyhook-location-android/javadoc/com/skyhookwireless/wps/WPS.html#getPeriodicLocation-com.skyhookwireless.wps.WPSAuthentication-com.skyhookwireless.wps.WPSStreetAddressLookup-boolean-long-int-com.skyhookwireless.wps.WPSPeriodicLocationCallback-).
+A request for periodic location updates can be made using the following method: [getPeriodicLocation()](https://skyhookwireless.github.io/skyhook-location-android/javadoc/com/skyhookwireless/wps/WPS.html#getPeriodicLocation-com.skyhookwireless.wps.WPSAuthentication-com.skyhookwireless.wps.WPSStreetAddressLookup-boolean-long-int-com.skyhookwireless.wps.WPSPeriodicLocationCallback-).

 This method will continue running for the specified number of iterations or until the user stops the request by returning [WPS_STOP](https://skyhookwireless.github.io/skyhook-location-android/javadoc/com/skyhookwireless/wps/WPSContinuation.html#WPS_STOP) from the callback.

-It is highly recommended to enable [tiling mode](#enable-tiling-mode) with this location method.

-Note that if street address or time zone lookup is requested, this call will *not use* the tiling cache to determine locations.
+It is highly recommended to enable [tiling mode](#enable-tiling-mode) with this location method to eliminate frequent network requests to the server.
+Note that if street address or time zone lookup is requested, this call will **not use the tiling cache** to determine locations.

-Starting with Android Pie the recommended period is *30 seconds or longer* due to Wi-Fi scan throttling.
+Starting with Android Pie the recommended minimum period for location updates is **30 seconds or longer**.

 ### Offline location